Relative singularity categories I: Auslander resolutions: DG-Auslander algebras and relative singularity categories

 \subsection{Independence of the Frobenius model}

-Let $\ct$ be an idempotent complete Hom-finite algebraic triangulated category with only finitely many isomorphism classes of indecomposable objects, say $M_1,\ldots,M_r$.
-Then $\ct$ has a Serre functor \cite[Theorem 1.1]{Amiot07a} and thus has Auslander--Reiten triangles \cite[Theorem I.2.4]{ReitenVandenBergh02}.
+Let $\ce$ be a Frobenius category as in Setup \ref{S:FM} above.
+Then $\ct=\ul{\ce}$ is an idempotent complete Hom-finite triangulated category with only finitely many isomorphism classes of indecomposable objects, say $M_1,\ldots, M_r$ (we refer to Happel \cite{Happel88} for the triangulated structure on $\ct$).
+By \cite[Theorem 1.1]{Amiot07a}, $\ct$ has a Serre functor and thus has Auslander--Reiten triangles \cite[Theorem I.2.4]{ReitenVandenBergh02}.
 Let $\tau$ be the Auslander--Reiten translation.
 By abuse of notation, $\tau$ also denotes the induced permutation on $\{1,\ldots,r\}$ defined by $M_{\tau(i)}=\tau M_i$.

+The quiver of the \emph{Auslander algebra} $\Lambda(\ct)=\End_{\ct}(\bigoplus_{i=1}^r M_i)$ of $\ct$ is the quiver of irreducible maps $\Gamma$ of $\ct$, in which we identify the vertex $i$ with the object $M_i$.
+We need the conditions (A1)--(A3) of the following lemma in our definition of dg Auslander algebra below.